 Fees payable on arrival and special Landlord policies.

 This 4 bedroom property currently has 4 rooms available in the Poble Nou district of Barcelona.
 It is a very bright space which you can appreciate from the spacious living room as the light enters the apartment.
 The apartment is on the 5th floor and has a great view of the surrounding area.
 There are various universities nearby, making this 95 m2 property ideal for students.
 The kitchen has plenty of counter space so preparing your food at the same time won’t be a problem.
-It is even equipped with a dishwasher which makes doing the dishes very convenient.
-The property is 95m2.

 The apartment is a 3 minute walk from a tram stop with tram line T4 and a 3 minute walk from a bus stop with bus line N7.
 The metro station "Marina" (Line 1) is a 3 minute walk as well.